Step 1: Visually narrow down the gridding methods

 - Set your X, Y, and Z data columns, select the data column to store your residuals in, and click OK.

-- Click to the worksheet view.
-The residuals are the z value in the data file minus the z value in the grid file for the same x,y pair, so the values can be positive or negative.
+- The residuals will appear in the Worksheet window and are the z value in the data file minus the z value in the grid file for the same x,y pair, so the values can be positive or negative.

 - Since we just want an indication of how far the grid values are from the original values, and we don't care whether that distance is positive or negative, we'll take the absolute value of the column by clicking Data | Data | Transform and then:

 - Make sure the Transformwith dropdown list is set to Column variables (e.g., C = A + B).

 - In the Transform equation box, type L = If (L<0, L*-1, L) (where L is the column storing the residual values).

 - Verify the First row is 2 and the Last row is the last row containing residuals.